Matabeleland North Province

+Demographics

 Geography

 The region of Matabeleland, of which Matabeleland North is a part of, is characterized by generally inhospitable land when compared to other parts of Zimbabwe.
 It has lower rainfall than provinces such as Mashonaland, and is plagued by water scarcity in general.
 The land is also less fertile than other provinces, as commercial crops cannot be grown and rural farmers usually cannot produce enough maize to feed their families.
 However, during the colonial era, large numbers of cattle ranches were formed and cattle ranching has proved to be more successful than growing crops in the province.
 The upper reaches of the Nata River flow through Matabeleland North before entering Botswana to discharge to the Makgadikgadi Pans.

 The region does have a significant amount of other resources like gold, limestone, methane gas, coal, and timber.
 As seen in Hwange National Park, Zimbabwe's largest game reserve, the area is also known for its substantial wildlife population.
 However, the most famous geographic feature of Matebeleland North is Victoria Falls, the world's largest waterfalls that are located on the Zambezi river on the northern border of the province.